 NVCC follows recommendations set by the Centers for Disease Control (CDC) and the CT Department of Public Health.
 As this guidance change, the college adapts their protocols.
 Disinfectant stations are available at all building entrances, masks are available for those who choose to wear one, and classroom seating has been arranged to provide more space where possible.

 Effective April 4, 2022, wearing face masks became optional.
 For Fall 2022, classrooms were set up to provide as much space between seats as possible.

 NVCC faculty have learned a lot about new tools and technologies to make sure you have the best experience ever!
 We are offering our courses through several instructional methods to ensure everyone's safety and provide the highest standard of education.

-Please complete this form to request a Chromebook and/or hotspot for the summer intersession.
-Information for the fall semester will be out shortly.
+Please complete this form to request a Chromebook and/or hotspot for the spring semester.

 Online classes are most effective if you have access to a computer (Chromebook or laptop) and reliable internet.
 Some students use their phones, but it may be more challenging to complete your course assignments in this way.
 The best thing to do is to contact your instructor.

 NVCC has resources to help you get comfortable with taking classes online!
 Check out these tutorials!